codelingo/docs/docs/getting-started.md

 ![Done Adding Spec](img/done-adding-defer.png)
 You will notice the Spec is now listed in blue in this repository signifying that it can now be used by CodeLingo Actions.

-We can now run an automated code review by pressing `REVIEW ALL`.
+We can now run an automated code-review by pressing `REVIEW ALL`.
 CodeLingo will run the Review Action and use `defer-close-file` Spec to identify unclosed files.
 After the Action has completed, the following Issue is created on the GitHub Repository:
 ![GH Issue](img/gh-issue.png)
 From now on the CodeLingoBot will automatically review subsequent Pull Requests made to the repository.
 If the same issue is then introduced in subsequent Pull Request, the CodeLingoBot will comment as such:
 ![Comment On PR](img/pr-comment.png)